as

 npm install

-For more information, see Set Up your Vega Web App.
+For more information, see Vega Web App Overview.

-• 3P Library Porting Guidelines: Added a 3P Library porting guideline, providing detailed input for the library developer for adding Vega support to their libraries.
+• Developer Library Porting Guidelines: Added a developer library porting guideline.
+You now have detailed input for the library developer when adding Vega support to your libraries.

 Improvements

-• Added a Bug Report tool that gathers diagnostic information about your system, devices, and logs.
-It saves this information as a file on your computer that you can attach when you submit a support ticket.
+• Added a bug report tool that gathers diagnostic information about your system, devices, and logs.
+The tool saves this information as a file on your computer that you can attach when you submit a support ticket.
 See Set Up and Use Vega Studio for details.

 • Added the following Appium commands: push_file, pull_file, install_app, activate_app, terminate_app, and remove_app.
 See Appium Commands for descriptions and usage.